chingu-voyage3/geckos-01/README.md

 Our readme will be developed in accordance with our development cycle, and it will hopefully reflect all changes of scope and functionality as we continue.

+<h2> 1.2 </h2>

+Development Cycle:

+All commits will be pushed to development, with hopefully at least one reviewer.

+If there are merge conflicts please resolve carefully.

+Current actions will be to rebase to development, with master being protected from being force pushed.